Intellectual Capital Meaning

 #3 – Structural Capital

-It is organization processes, databases, policies, culture, vision, mission and value statement, etc. contribute to the capital of the organization.
-If the organization’s work culture is good, and it provides quality products and its reputation in the market, its competitive advantage, etc. are real intellectual capital for the organization.
+It is organization processes, databases, policies, culture, vision, mission and value statement, etc., that contribute to the organization's capital.
+For example, if the organization's work culture is good, it provides quality products, its reputation in the market, its competitive advantage, etc., are real intellectual capital for the organization.

 Example – Vision, Mission, Structures, goals of the organization, its work culture, its approach towards employees training and providing knowledge, its tools, programs ways of working, and best practices.

-For a company like Infosys its employees working with them, work culture, client relationships, investor relationships, key employees, training process, its reputation in the industry, its work culture, vision, mission and values, databases, the experience of employees and management, etc. are the intellectual capital.
+For a company like Infosys, its employees working with them, work culture, client and investor relationships, key employees, training process, its reputation in the industry, its work culture, vision, mission and values, databases, the experience of employees and management are the intellectual capital.

 Similarly, SONY is known for its quality products, so the main intellectual asset for Sony is its quality services and reputation in the market.